4ydx/nap/README.md

 Nap is a library that abstracts access to master-slave physical SQL servers topologies as a single logical database mimicking the standard `sql.DB` APIs.

+This particular version uses github.com/jmoiron/sqlx.
+Not all methods are implemented, but extending this is simple.

 ## Install
 ```shell
 $ go get github.com/tsenart/nap